 Prospect Park, Brooklyn, NY

-Brooklyn’s Prospect Park Zoo is smaller and great for younger kids and has animals like sea lions, red pandas and marmosets.
+Brooklyn’s Prospect Park Zoo is smaller and great for younger kids’ day trips and has animals like sea lions, red pandas and marmosets.
 After the zoo, explore the 526-acre park, designed by the duo behind Central Park.
 Take a ride on the carousel in Children’s Corner, or go horseback riding on a 3.5-mile bridle path with Kensington Stables.
 Have a picnic by Prospect Park Lake, Brooklyn’s only lake.
 Spring is also the best time to visit Brooklyn Botanic Garden next door, located in Mount Prospect Park just minutes from the Brooklyn Museum.
 See cherry blossoms in full bloom, explore the Discovery Garden, take in views at the Lily Pool Terrace and sniff around the Fragrance Garden.